For many Christians, the word mysticism raises eyebrows.

 When Christian mystics speak of union, they do not mean the self disappears or dissolves into God.

-Christian mysticism is relational, not absorptive.
+Christian mysticism is relational rather than absorptive.

 “I live, yet not I, but Christ lives in me” (Galatians 2:20).